fox-archives/glue/README.md

 - Easy escape hatches are provided if you wish to overide or modify any generalizations
 - Written in pure Bash
 - Configuration decoupled from traditional locations of configuration (everything is isolated in `.glue`)
+- Automate your cargo culting (or the configuration of best practices (however you interpret))

 ### Details